CengizArslan/Assignment1_AdvPro/README.md

 To run enter "npx create-next-app@latest filename" into the terminal.
-Edit the index.js to mine and add the page1.js and page2.js to the pages file.
+Edit the index.js to mine and add the page1.js and page2.js to the pages folder.
 Then change the global.css file to mine.
 Then click "npm run dev".